Working with a Lawyer (Washington State)

 Here are examples of other kinds of information to prepare:

-Birth date and Social Security numbers for all family members
+• Birth date and Social Security/ID numbers for all family members

 How Can I Find the Right Lawyer?

-Not all lawyers are educated about the issues and dynamics of domestic violence.
-During your initial consultation, be sure to ask your lawyer about her experience in handling cases where domestic violence has occurred.
+Not all lawyers know how to handle cases that involve domestic violence.
+During your initial consultation, be sure to ask your lawyer about any experience handling cases involving domestic violence.
 You may want to:

-Think about what kind of person you will feel safe working with: a lawyer who shares your gender identity; a lawyer who shares your cultural background; etc.
+• Think about what kind of person would make you feel most comfortable and safe: a lawyer who shares your gender identity; a lawyer who shares your cultural background; etc.

-Ask others who are in domestic violence situations for names of lawyers they would recommend and reasons for their recommendations.
+• If you’re connected to support groups, ask other domestic violence survivors for names of lawyers they recommend and reasons for their recommendations.

-Ask trusted friends for names of lawyers they would recommend and reasons for their recommendations.
+• Ask trusted community for names of lawyers they recommend and reasons for their recommendations.

-If you have had a successful working relationship with a lawyer who works in the area of family law, consider rehiring that lawyer.
+• If you’ve had a good experience working with a lawyer who does family law cases, consider rehiring that lawyer.

 Resources